edgychess/edgy-chess-com/README.md

-# edgy-chess-com
-Edgy Chess Website
+# Edgy Chess Website

+A New and Edgy Chess Variant

+For details, see www.EdgyChess.com.